unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

   - community
 ---

-As we approach the 5 year anniversary since the Mitiq project has begun, we're starting to see how the project has played a role in shaping the ecosystem.
+As we approach the five-year anniversary of the Mitiq project, I'd like to reflect on the progress we've made and celebrate its ongoing role in shaping the quantum computing ecosystem.
 Mitiq was created in early 2020 with the intention to *make error mitigation easily available to everyone running programs on quantum computers.*
 Have we acheived this goal?
 Making QEM easily available to **everyone** is an ambitious target, but as the adoption metrics below demonstrate, Mitiq has significantly lowered the barrier to using Quantum Error Mitigation (QEM) protocols.